-I am absolutely mesmerized by VH1’s Celebrity Rehab and its companion program, Sober House.
-I find both show’s real-life peek at celebrity addicts’ half-hearted attempts at recovery absolutely, well, addicting.
+I used to be absolutely mesmerized by VH1’s Celebrity Rehab and its companion program, Sober House.
+I found both shows’ real-life peek at celebrity addicts’ half-hearted attempts at recovery absolutely, well … addicting.

-Why bother with the contrived scenarios of those Real Housewives shows, when both Celebrity Rehab and Sober House guarantee genuinely compelling theatrics?
-Couple that with celebrity doctor Drew Pinsky’s dubious counseling and you end up with the equivalent of using gasoline to put out a house fire.
+Why bother with the contrived scenarios of those Real Housewives shows, when both Celebrity Rehab and Sober House guaranteed genuinely compelling theatrics?
+Couple that with celebrity doctor Drew Pinsky’s dubious counseling and you had the equivalent of using gasoline to put out a house fire.

-So what has this got to do with Coke Rewards, the loyalty program that rewards frequent Coca-Cola drinkers with the promise of lots of free merchandise and services?
+So what has this got to do with Coke Rewards, the loyalty program that rewards frequent Coca-Cola drinkers like me with the promise of lots of free merchandise and services?

-Well, for almost a year and a half I was addicted to Coke Rewards.
+Well, there was a time — more than a few years ago now — when I was addicted to Coke Rewards.
 Of course, my addiction was not as devastating as those who are dependent on drugs or alcohol, but it was a powerful addiction just the same.
 And just like any other addiction, nothing really good ever came from it.

 The Story of a Coke Rewards Addict